Rules Concerning Holiday

 Days of holiday determined under the collective agreement (5 days)

-You are granted five holidays after the collective agreement on 1 September
+You will be granted five contractual holidays on 1 September.

-You will receive a proportionate share of the sixth holiday week upon taking up employment, depending on when you commenced employment.
-The number of days depends on when you commence your employment:
+You will receive a proportionate share upon taking up employment, depending on when you commenced employment.

 Employment commenced between 1 September and 30 November